das-developers/das2py-server/docs/DataSource.md

     }
   ],
   "options" : {
-    // An extra option group to allow for interface controls that aren't
+    // An extra property group to allow for interface controls that aren't
     // tied to a particular coordinate, data parameter, or output format }
 }